yashTilak1004/ini8labs_Assignment/README.md

 1. Project Overview:
-    a.
+    \na.
 A single page application for a single user to store,insert,delete,view and download pdfs.
-    b.
+    \nb.
 Utilises Reactjs for frontend and Flask for Backend.
-    c.
+    \nc.
 Sqllite3 for database and local folder(s) for storing pdfs.

 2. To run this full stack application in local machine:
     a.
 Open git bash or command prompt or terminal.